 IGS may receive customer referral fees from the companies listed in this page.

 Blue topaz is one of the modern birthstones for the month of December.
-Blue topaz is a silicate mineral made up of aluminum and fluorine.
-It has a glass-like luster and deep cleavage, making it delicate and brittle.
-Its colors range from dark to cool blues.
-Depending on the depth of the color, a blue topaz may be known as London Blue (a deep, inky color), Swiss Blue (vibrant light blue) and Sky Blue (a light aqua color).
-Natural blue topaz is often confused with aquamarine.
+Blue topaz is a silicate mineral composed of aluminum and fluorine with a glass-like luster and deep cleavage, making it somewhat delicate despite its hardness.
+Its color range spans from dark inky blues to cooler light blue shades.
+Depending on the depth of color, blue topaz varieties include:

 This delicate stacking ring demonstrates the deep saturation that made the London blue famous.